jgraef/coldboot-attacks/README.md

 This repository contains materials about our seminar topic *Cold Boot Attacks*.

+Information about this seminar can be found here: <https://trust.cispa.saarland/teaching/SS17/hacking.html>

 ## Presentation

 Our presentation slides are provided as `coldboot.pdf`.